-At the same time, Nebraska’s business community is bolstered with the presence of national and international headquarters of many well-known names, including several Fortune 1000 companies such as Berkshire Hathaway, Union Pacific Corporation, Peter Kiewit Sons, TD Ameritrade, West Corporation, Werner Enterprises, Valmont Industries, Green Plains Renewable Energy and Mutual of Omaha.
+At the same time, Nebraska’s business community is bolstered with the presence of national and international headquarters of many well-known names, including several Fortune 1000 companies such as Berkshire Hathaway, Union Pacific Corporation, Peter Kiewit Sons, TD Ameritrade, West Corporation, Werner Enterprises, Valmont Industries, Green Plains Renewable Energy, and Mutual of Omaha.

 When considering factors such as business costs, labor, regulations, legal climate, economic climate and quality of life, Nebraska has few peers.
-According to the national comparisons, Nebraska is extremely competitive in the areas of regulatory environment, quality of life and overall business costs – which include labor and energy.
+According to the national comparisons, Nebraska is extremely competitive in the areas of regulatory environment, quality of life and overall business costs – including labor and energy.
 Nebraska also receives high marks for its economic development incentives.

 Best In Nation For Regulations

 It’s no wonder that experts like those at Forbes magazine and Pollina Corporate Real Estate have ranked Nebraska as one of America’s best states in which to do business.

 In fact, Nebraska has been in the top 10 of Forbes’ “Best States for Business” study for the past decade and was ranked among the study’s top four states in 2015, 2016 and 2017.
 Of the six main categories used by Forbes, Nebraska is a top-10 performer in three of them – regulatory climate, quality of life and business costs.

 In CNBC’s annual “America’s Top States for Business” comparison, Nebraska came in second for lowest cost of doing business in 2018.